-Canada Pension Plan (CPP) - When a benefit/allowance is taxable, it is also pensionable.
+Canada Pension Plan (CPP) - When a benefit paid in cash is taxable, it is also pensionable.
 This means you have to deduct CPP contributions from the employee's pay.
-It also means that you have to pay the employer's portion of CPP to CRA.
+It also means that you have to pay the employer's share of CPP to the Canada Revenue Agency (CRA).

-Employment Insurance (EI) - When a benefit/allowance is taxable and it is paid in cash, it is also insurable.
+Employment Insurance (EI) - When a benefit paid in cash is taxable, it is also insurable.
 This means you have to deduct EI premiums from the employee's pay.
-It also means that you have to pay the employer's portion of EI to CRA.
+It also means that you have to pay the employer's share of EI to the CRA.